JustJxrdanWasDefinetlyTaken/galaxyvers/README.md

 - Havent done antything to this brodie im js a babey
 - This was made for my friends tho shoutout to them
 - Also creds to Jordan hes him

+### Coming soon
+- More stuff
+- Like what?
+- idk

+- maybe irl fortnite